 2. The number of protons in the nucleus of an atom equals the atomic number of the element.

 3. An elementary particle having a single positive electrical charge and constituting the nucleus of the ordinary hydrogen atom.

 The positive charge of the nucleus of any atom is due to its protons.
 Every atomic nucleus contains one or more protons; the number of protons, called the atomic number, is different for every element.

 Proton therapy's promise lies in its ability to destroy cancerous cells while sparing healthy cells half a millimeter away, reducing side effects.
 It also allows doctors to ramp up the radiation dose, theoretically improving cure rates.

 The precise targeting is possible because the subatomic particles release the bulk of their destructive energy beneath the skin, at the tumor's depth, rather than near the surface, as X-rays do; and while standard radiation tends to cause damage to healthy tissues on the far side of tumor, protons slow and stop as they release their energy pulse, eliminating a harmful exit dose.2.
 A precise form of radiation treatment for cancer and other conditions.

 It is said to minimize damage to healthy tissue and surrounding organs, and such proton treatment is considered to be highly successful and it results in fewer side effects.

-4. The ability to appreciate deep pain sensations and marked variations in temperature; such as, hot and cold; distinguished from epicritic sensibility, or the sensibility to gentle stimulations permitting fine discriminations of touch and temperature as localized in the skin.
+A protopathic sensitivity refers to the deep pain sensations and marked variations in temperature, such as hot and cold, as distinguished from "epicritic sensibility", or the sensibility to gentle stimulations permitting fine discriminations of touch and temperature as localized in the skin.